 Develop an appreciation of and excitement for computer usage

-Your kids can start learning with Mathseeds anytime and anywhere there is a computer, laptop or tablet.
+Your kids can start learning with Reading Eggs anytime and anywhere there is a computer, laptop or tablet with internet connection.

-Google Classroom is a blended learning platform for schools that aim to simplify creating, distributing and grading assignments in a paperless way.
-It was introduced as a feature of Google Apps for Education following its public release on August 12, 2014.
+Available to all grade levels, Google Classroom is a blended learning platform for schools that aim to simplify creating, distributing and grading assignments in a paperless way.
+It is one of the many features of Google Apps for Education.
 Its aim is to be a paperless educational system.
-Currently grades 1st through 6th grade use Google Classroom.
+Currently, 1st through 6th grade use Google Classroom.

-Typing BBC and Typing.com is where fingers work for touch typing technique is gained by mastering the keyboarding skills for ALL students.
+For TK-6th grade, Typing BBC/Dance Mat Typing and Typing.com is where fingers work for touch typing technique is gained by mastering the keyboarding skills for ALL students.